Answers to the most frequently asked questions about the Commodity Discovery Fund.

 We will send you a monthly report containing the latest developments related to the fund.
 Circle Partners will also send you a report of the current value of your participations.
-And we publish the fund's net asset value on our website (performance Commodity Discovery Fund), on a weekly basis.
+And we publish the fund's net asset value on our website (performance Commodity Discovery Fund), twice a week.
 You will also receive an more elaborate Quarterly Report, in which we discuss developments in more detail.

 Will the participants gain insight in the complete portfolio?

 No, due to competitive considerations, we will not publish a full list of all our positions.
 We do cover a number of specific newsworthy investments in our monthly report.
 Many investors are curious which discoveries we are invested in.